petitnau/algorand-vaults/README.md

 ==
 bz not_finalize

-/* change state */
+//* Change the cntract state *//

-// Set the contract state back to waiting (waiting for a withdrawal request to be made) byte "gstate" byte "waiting" app_global_put
+// set the contract state back to waiting (waiting for a withdrawal request to be made) byte "gstate" byte "waiting" app_global_put